Corymbia ficifolia

 red-flowering gum

-Easily our most spectacular eucalypt in bloom, the flower domes at the tips of branches extend beyond the rounded leaf crown, optimally displaying their floral glory.
+Easily our most spectacular eucalypt in bloom, its flower domes at the branch tips extend beyond the rounded leaf crown, fully displaying their floral glory.
 Were these same flowers to emerge from leaf axils along the branches, much of their visual impact would be lost.
 The broad leaves are a glossy deep green (not the bluish-gray common in other eucalypts), notably paler beneath, and shaped like those of some tropical figs (Ficus) – whence the species name.
-Almost always in evidence, the woody fruit capsules or gum-nuts are instantly recognizable, often described as dice cups though more accurately akin to egg-shaped bud vases, the mouth sometimes extending slightly into an urn-like form.
-They are about an inch across and often hang in dense clusters that can weigh down young branches; they are a wonderful collectible and find various uses in crafts.
+Almost always in evidence, the woody fruit capsules or gum-nuts are instantly recognizable, often described as dice cups, though more accurately akin to egg-shaped bud vases, the mouth sometimes extending slightly into an urn-like form.
+They are about an inch across and often hang in dense clusters that can weigh down young branches; wonderful collectibles, they find various uses in crafts.
+On hilly Lathrop Drive, one family recalls their sons making a game of kicking the woody gum-nuts that had rolled into the driveway and pooled at the foot of the garage door, sending them clear across the street into the park beyond.

 The genus name refers to the corymb-like clusters of flowers, technically an umbellaster, not a corymb.
 A recent proposal to place Corymbia species back into genus Eucalyptus has been published, though not yet widely adopted.